STAT545-UBC-hw-2018-19/hw01-zhamadeh/README.md

 **Who am I?**

 * My name is Zeid Hamadeh.
-This is my first year apart of UBC's Genome Science and Technology Program.
+This is my first year apart of *UBC's Genome Science and Technology Program*.

 **Where I'm from?**